ibm-z-oss-oda/aniso8601/README.rst

 Builders
 ========

+**The included RelativeTimeBuilder is deprecated and will no longer be included as a dependency in aniso8601 6.0.0, install `relativetimebuilder <https://pypi.org/project/relativetimebuilder/>`_ instead.**

 Builders can be used to change the output format of a parse operation.
 All parse functions have a :code:`builder` keyword argument which accepts a builder class.

-Three builders are included in the :code:`aniso8601.builder` module: :code:`PythonTimeBuilder` (the default), :code:`TupleBuilder` which returns the parse result as a tuple of strings, and the :code:`RelativeTimeBuilder` which allows for calendar level accuracy of duration and interval operations.
+Three builders are included.
+The :code:`PythonTimeBuilder` (the default) in the  :code:`aniso8601.builders.python` module, :code:`TupleBuilder` which returns the parse result as a tuple of strings and is located in the :code:`aniso8601.builders` module, and the :code:`RelativeTimeBuilder` which allows for calendar level accuracy of duration and interval operations and is located in the  :code:`aniso8601.builders.relative` module.

 A `NumPyTimeBuilder <https://bitbucket.org/nielsenb/numpytimebuilder>`_ is available separately which supports parsing directly to `NumPy datetime64 and timedelta64 types <https://docs.scipy.org/doc/numpy/reference/arrays.datetime.html>`_.

 TupleBuilder
 ------------

 The :code:`TupleBuilder` returns parse results as tuples of strings.
+It is located in the :code:`aniso8601.builders` module.

 Datetimes
 ^^^^^^^^^